 After Linda’s death Ruby and her father left the Blue Mountains for Sydney.
 In 1920 William, perhaps because Ruby was unwell, went to live with his married son at Forest Hill.
 He died there six months later.
 Ruby lived on at Summer Hill in Sydney but died on Christmas Eve, 1922 at a private hospital, aged 38.

 WHAT BECAME OF THE COLLINS FAMILY?

 On August 30 1918 an advertisement appeared in the Blue Mountains Echo for an auction to be held on September 4 on behalf of Mrs Collins, late of Chelmsford Avenue, Blackheath.
-The entire contents of the house was to be sold; furniture, pictures, crockery, cutlery, garden tools etc. Matilda Collins moved to Sydney’s inner western suburbs and died at Ashfield in 1924.
+The entire contents of the house were to be sold; furniture, pictures, crockery, cutlery, garden tools etc. Matilda Collins moved to Sydney’s inner western suburbs and died at Ashfield in 1924.
 James Collins remarried in 1926.

 The boot shop continued after the tragedy, at least for a while.
 It appears that one of Collins’ adult sons took over.
 In January 1920 an advertisement appeared in Sydney’s Catholic Press.
 It seems slightly odd to target the tourist market, but perhaps locals were still a bit uncomfortable about shopping there.

 Blackheath is one of the most popular of mountain resorts.
 Visitors are crowding to it every week, and those who are not very familiar with its business capabilities are surprised when they find that Arch.
 E. Collins, Govett’s Leap Road, offers them quite as good value in footwear as any they can procure in the city.
 He is one that goes in for the hand-sewn article, so the most desirable boot or shoe is therefore guaranteed.
 Repairs are neatly done, and at moderate process.
 Give him a trial.